reginehartwig/reginehartwig.github.io/_publications/kdbts/index.md

     length: long

-description: "kdbts is to boost single-view scene completion by exploiting additional information from multiple images."
+description: "We use multi-view scene completion to supervise single-view scene completion and boost its performance.
+We propose both a novel multi-view scene completion network and a corresponding knowledge distillation scheme."

 links: